 And after involved conversations with all the little faces, after they finally landed in the pot, then there was their soft fuzzy cradle to play with.
 I would trace each indentation in the soft fuzzy lining of the pod with my fingertips, and inhale the lovely unique smell.
 We had no electronic or plastic toys, but we sure had the riches of Imagination.

+Here's what the pods look like growing on the broad bean plant.
 Walking in the gardens, there's always something new and different and lovely.
 I planted about 100 sunflowers with the idea of saving the seed heads for winter feed for the hens.
 They are stunningly beautiful, I always marvel at their ability to turn their giant heads from east to west so that the sun kisses them all day long.